 - Creation of new ideas, business plans, on top of open data and services

 - Access to a meeting point for synergies, in cooperation with other business initiatives

-- An occasion, for infrastructure builders, to contribute to a new project
+- Opportunities, for infrastructure builders, to contribute to a new project

 - Participation in the requirements and specification phases of EOSC

 - Increased collaboration with Academia and other researchers